As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

 Bus shuttles between LCCT and KLIA main terminal (30-min traveling time) are available at Lane 3 in front of the domestic arrival hall and will cost you RM2.50 (US 0.78c).

 If you are unsure, just ask any of the staff near the arrival hall.

 Bus and Train from Kuala Lumpur to LCCT

 1. Bus from Kuala Lumpur to LCCT

 Buses are cheaper and there are several bus companies that provide trips to the city.
-Allow for at least 1-hour travelling time.
+Allow for at least 1-hour of traveling time.
 The following are two bus companies that are operating these services:

 - Skybus: From LCCT to KL Sentral bus stop.
-From here, you can take the LRT train, local town buses or taxi to go to your final destination.
+From here, you can take the LRT train, local town buses, or taxi to go to your final destination.
 Skybus travels every 30 minutes, but with less frequency after midnight.
-Current fare is RM10 (US$3).
+The current fare is RM10 (US$3).
 Visit their website for the bus schedule.
-If you buy bus ticket online together with Air Asia ticket, you pay less.
+If you buy a bus ticket online together with an Air Asia ticket, you pay less.

-- Aerobus: This bus will also take you to KL Sentral bus stop.
-Current fare is RM8.00 (US$2.50) and frequency is every 30 minutes, with less frequency after midnight.
-Check their websitefor bus schedule.
-If you buy ticket online, there is a 10% discount.
-Aerobus will also take you from LCCT to Genting Highlands and fare is RM35.00.
+- Aerobus: This bus will also take you to the KL Sentral bus stop.
+The current fare is RM8.00 (US$2.50) and the frequency is every 30 minutes, with less frequency after midnight.
+Check their website for the bus schedules.
+If you buy the ticket online, there is a 10% discount.
+Aerobus will also take you from LCCT to Genting Highlands and the fare is RM35.00.

-Taking buses make economic sense and is the cheapest option.
+Taking buses makes economic sense and is the cheapest option.